Generalized Calabi correspondence and complete spacelike surfaces: Complete spacelike surfaces

-\begin{remark} Bonsante and Schlenker \cite{BS10} used the geometry of maximal surfaces in the anti de Sitter spacetime to give a variant of Schoen's conjecture on the universal Teichm\"{u}ller space.
-The proof of Theorem~\ref{CY} gives a geometrical equivalence of the following entire graphs in different spaces: \begin{itemize} \item[\textbf{(a)}] entire maximal spacelike graphs (defined over the hyperbolic plane ${\mathbb{H}}^{2}$) in the anti de Sitter spacetime $\mathbb{L}^{3}({\mathbb{H}}^{2}, \frac{1}{2})$. \item[\textbf{(b)}] entire mean curvature $\frac{1}{2}$ graphs (defined over the hyperbolic plane ${\mathbb{H}}^{2}$) in the Riemannian product space ${\mathbb{H}}^{2}\times {\mathbb{R}}$. \item[\textbf{(c)}] entire mean curvature $\frac{1}{2}$ spacelike graphs (defined over the Euclidean plane ${\mathbb{E}}^{2}$) in the Lorentz-Minkowski space ${\mathbb{L}}^{3}$. \item[\textbf{(d)}] entire minimal graphs (defined over the Euclidean plane ${\mathbb{E}}^{2}$) in the Heisenberg space $\mathrm{Nil}^3(\frac{1}{2})=\mathbb{E}^{3}({\mathbb{E}}^{2}, \frac{1}{2})$. \end{itemize} \end{remark}
+\begin{remark} Bonsante and Schlenker \cite{BS10} used the geometry of maximal surfaces in the anti--de Sitter spacetime to give a variant of Schoen's conjecture on the universal Teichm\"{u}ller space.
+The proof of Theorem~\ref{CY} gives geometrical equivalences between the following entire graphs in different spaces: \begin{itemize} \item[\textbf{(a)}] entire maximal spacelike graphs (defined over the hyperbolic plane ${\mathbb{H}}^{2}$) in the anti--de Sitter spacetime $\mathbb{L}^{3}(-1, \frac{1}{2})$. \item[\textbf{(b)}] entire mean curvature $\frac{1}{2}$ graphs (defined over the hyperbolic plane ${\mathbb{H}}^{2}$) in the Riemannian product space ${\mathbb{H}}^{2}\times {\mathbb{R}}$. \item[\textbf{(c)}] entire mean curvature $\frac{1}{2}$ spacelike graphs (defined over the Euclidean plane ${\mathbb{E}}^{2}$) in the Lorentz--Minkowski space ${\mathbb{L}}^{3}$. \item[\textbf{(d)}] entire minimal graphs (defined over the Euclidean plane ${\mathbb{E}}^{2}$) in the Heisenberg space $\mathrm{Nil}^3(\frac{1}{2})=\mathbb{E}^{3}(0, \frac{1}{2})$. \end{itemize} \end{remark}

-In order to give a sharp non-existence result for complete spacelike surfaces in GBCV spacetimes, we introduce Cheeger's isoperimetric constant.
+In order to give a sharp non-existence result for complete spacelike surfaces in Lorentzian Killing submersions, we introduce the Cheeger isoperimetric constant.

 \begin{definition} The Cheeger constant of a non-compact Riemannian surface $M$ without boundary is defined as